khan4019/front-end-Interview-Questions/README.md

 mostly for intermediate JavasScript developers.
 Where interviewer is looking for very strong knowledge in Javascript, moderate in CSS and some html and core web development practices and trends.

 -------
-there would be 4/5 parts in this series. you can see the first one
+there would be 4/5 parts in this series. still working on it.
+If you want to add any question to this let me know.

 ##[html](http://www.thatjsdude.com/interview/html.html)
 15 basic questions and asnwers